Colloquia and Reading Groups

 Feminist Theologies in Global Context Colloquium

-This colloquium provides a space to discuss Islamic and Christian theologies in their own terms and in dialogue with each other.
-It emphasizes voices that have typically been marginalized in theological discourse.
+This colloquium provided a space to discuss Islamic and Christian theologies in their own terms and in dialogue with each other.
+It emphasized voices that have typically been marginalized in theological discourse.
+For more information about this past colloquium please contact Lailatul Fitriyah at email@example.com or Marie-Claire Klassen at firstname.lastname@example.org.